coderforu/Webbycraftv.2/README.md

 # Webbycraftv.2
-A online broswer mc game
+A online broswer minecraft game made by Jackson_lol if copyright ill delete ;)